actix/actix-web/guide/src/qs_4.md

 }
 ```

-Or response body can be generated asynchronously.
+Or the response body can be generated asynchronously.
 In this case body
 must implement stream trait `Stream<Item=Bytes, Error=Error>`, i.e:

 ```rust